Smokefree Compliance: Environments and Enforcement (Tobacco and Vape) | Northland DHB

 • Provide powers to Enforcement Officers and penalties for offences

-• Promote a smoke-free/auahi kore lifestyle as being both desirable and healthy
+• Promote a smokefree/auahi kore lifestyle as being both desirable and healthy

 Compliance Monitoring